Kali-Hac/Awesome-Skeleton-Based-Models/README.md

 | 2020 | PA-ResGCN-B19                       |     87.3      |    88.3     |
 | 2021 | EfficientGCN-B4                     |     88.3      |    89.1     |
 | 2021 | CTR-GCN                             |     88.9      |    90.6     |

+## Acknowledge

+Thanks for the awesome repositories from [Niais](https://github.com/niais/Awesome-Skeleton-based-Action-Recognition), etc.

+I will appreacite much if you help re-organize and refine current taxonomy (e.g., add more works related to 3D skeletons) and archive uncategoried papers or anything to enrich this repository.

+If you have any problems, suggestions or improvements, please feel free to contact me (haocong001@ntu.edu.sg).
+Welcome to discuss together.